Collegiate Translational Medicine Program (CTMP)

-The Fellowship covers a $5000 stipend for the summer research period.
-During the academic year, students may be eligible to receive work-study pay for the UCHP.
-Meet our current CTMP fellows here
+The fellowship provides a $5,500 stipend for the summer research period.
+During the academic year, students may be eligible to receive work-study pay for their work on the Hospitalist Project.
+Meet our current CTMP fellows here.

-The CTMP Fellows will spend 37.5 hours per week in the summer quarter learning the general skills of clinical and translational research through didactic sessions on specialized topics and experiential opportunities working directly with patients.
 Working in a multi-tiered network of peers and mentors, fellows will learn how to work as part of a team, participate in regular team and project meetings, and receive regular performance feedback, advancing through increasingly responsible tasks based on demonstrated competency in those tasks.
 For example, in the domain of patient engagement in research, fellows progress through supervised follow-up telephone surveys of consented patients, to recruiting and consenting patients for observational studies, to recruiting and consenting patients for complex interventional studies.
-Fellows will divide their time between working with patients directly and on specialized team-based research projects which will be assigned part way through the summer session.
-Fellows will be expected to continue these activities for 10 hours per week during the fall, winter, and spring academic quarters.

-An orientation will be held in Spring 2023 for all incoming fellows.
+An orientation will be held in Spring 2024 for incoming fellows.
 Information will be provided to accepted fellows in April.